If your Firestick remote is not working or pairing, you are on the right page.

 FireStick Remote Not Working

-I have outlined common reasons that cause issues with FireStick / Fire TV / Fire TV Cube remote.
-Go through them one-by-one and I am sure your remote will be working again.
+I have outlined common reasons that cause issues with FireStick / Fire TV Stick Lite / Fire TV Cube remote.
+Go through them one by one and I am sure your remote will be working again.

 1. Check the Fire Stick Remote Batteries

 Amazon Fire Stick Remote is one power-hungry accessory.
 After having used FireStick for a while and having run into the battery draining issues more than just a few times, I can safely say that if the remote isn’t working, there is a huge chance the batteries have run out of charge.